redis/node-redis/docs/command-options.md

 > :warning: The command options API in v5 has breaking changes from the previous version.
 For more details, refer to the [v4-to-v5 guide](./v4-to-v5.md#command-options).

-TODO
+Command Options are used to create "proxy clients" that change the behavior of executed commands.
+See the sections below for details.

 ## Type Mapping

-Some RESP types can be mapped to more than one JavaScript type.
+Some [RESP types](./RESP.md) can be mapped to more than one JavaScript type.
 For example, "Blob String" can be mapped to `string` or `Buffer`.
 You can override the default type mapping using the `withTypeMapping` function:

 ```javascript
 await client.get('key'); // `string | null`